 Sofia Gubaidulina looked back over a hundred years to create her Chaconne, a baroque toccata and fugue seen through 1960s Soviet spectacles – conflict and exhaustion included.

-Kanneh-Mason begins her recital with Beethoven’s first piano sonata and Mozart’s best.
+Kanneh-Mason's recital includes Beethoven’s first piano sonata and Mozart’s best.
 Both reference the then fashionable ‘Mannheim rocket’, a sudden, thrilling surge of ascendant musical power.

 A similar musical tornado tears through the drama-in-miniature that is Chopin’s Ballade No.2.